Home > Storage + Organization > Tech + Travel Accessories > Passport Covers

-One of the top searches recently on Pinterest is for passport covers.
+One of the top searches each year on Pinterest is passport covers.
 We’ve also seen several versions for sale on Flash Sites and at other popular retailers.
 Everyone must be on the go again!
 For something this popular, there needs to be a quick and easy S4H version.
 We have you (and your passport) covered.
 Using faux leather for the outside and quilting cotton for the inside, our little folders protect your passport from dirt and keep it flat.
 Two interior pockets hold it open to the appropriate page, and a stretchy elastic band keeps it shut.
-It’s a great gift for Dads who travel!

-We love working with faux leather at Sew4Home and so always have pieces in our scrap stash.
-You may be the same, but if not, you can often find small remnants at local retail outlines.
-If you have a leather goods store in your area (we have Tandy Leather out here), they also have scrap bins with real leather bits at very reasonable prices – usually by the pound.
+We love working with faux leather at S4H and so always have a few leftover pieces in our scrap stash.
+You may be the same, but if not, you can often find small remnants at local retail outlets.
+If you have a leather goods store in your area (we have Tandy Leather here in the PNW), they also have scrap bins with real leather bits at very reasonable prices – usually by the pound.

 For the stitching on the project, we recommend starting with a new Denim/Jeans needle in an 100/16 or 110/18 size.
 This needle has a very sharp point and is thick and durable, important characteristics when sewing through thick layers.